fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### v2.1.2

+* Fixed a potential issue with the daily digest modmail message scheduling

 ### v2.1.1

 * Fixed issue that prevented posts or comments from being reported if report template is too long